Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   The first step to showing a feedback widget is getting a list of the available widgets for this device ID.
 That would be done with a function named similar to <code>getAvailableFeedbackWidgets</code>.
 That call takes a callback.
 That callback returns 2 values.
-The second is the error string.
 The first is a list of available widget objects (or any other mechanism that allows grouping this data).
+The second is the error string.<br>
   If a class is used for grouping, it should be named similar to
   <code>CountlyPresentableFeedback</code>.
 That object contains 4 core values (widget
   id (_id), widget type (type), widget name (name), tags (tg)), and 1 optional value (UI info (appearance)).
 Potential type values are currently "nps" "survey"